sc3/sc3/README.md

 # Our goals

 * We will be as diverse as Chicago.
-Everyone is welcome, whatever their skill level.
+* We will welcome everyone, whatever their skill level.
-* We will do outreach among people outside of the mainstream IT industry to recruit those excluded because of economic, racial, gender, and generational bias.
+* We will do outreach to people outside the mainstream IT industry and recruit contributors who are routinely under-valued because of economic, racial, gender, and generational bias.
 * We will prioritize and teach practical web development skills and fundamentals using popular, widely used tools, platforms, and standards.
 * We will use loose consensus in face-to-face meetings to make decisions.
 * We will release our software under free software licenses.
 * We will build open web APIs when our software uses and processes data.
 * We will build web applications that investigate and interrogate Chicago and beyond.
-* We will connect members to professional opportunities, especially stable, well-paid jobs.
+* We will strive to connect contributors to good professional opportunities, especially stable, well-paid contracts and jobs.
-* We will create user friendly software.
+* We will create user-friendly software.
 * We will have a blast.

 # Governance